 - 6. The online sponsor application requires you to give certain responsibilities to members of your staff, some or all of whom will have access to the sponsorship management system (SMS) after a licence is granted.
-We call these people 'key personnel' and there are 4 roles, which are: - authorising officer - key contact - level 1 user - level 2 user - 6.1 Only level 1 and 2 users will have access to the SMS.
+We call these people 'key personnel' and there are 4 roles, which are: - authorising officer - key contact - level 1 user - level 2 user - Only level 1 and 2 users will have access to the SMS.
 If the authorising officer or key contact requires access, they must also be set up as a level 1 or level 2 user. - 6.2 Each of your key personnel must: - be permanently based in the UK for the duration of the period that they fill the role you have appointed them to - meet the requirements on criminal convictions set out in Annex 1 of this guidance - be a paid member of your staff or engaged by you as an office holder the only exceptions are: - a level 1 or level 2 user can be an employee of a third-party organisation to whom you have contracted some or all of your human resources function to; however, you must have at least one level 1 user who is an employee, partner or director in your company - we will reject applications where you do not have a level 1 user who is an employee, partner or director in your company - a level 2 user can be a member of staff supplied to you, but employed by an employment agency - an overarching sponsor licensed under Tier 5 (Government Authorised Exchange) can appoint level 2 users within the organisations taking part in the exchange programme, more information is available in the 'Tier 5 (Temporary Worker) Government Authorised Exchange' section - an insolvency professional who has been appointed because you have gone into administration can fill any key personnel role - a UK based representative can fill any key personnel role except the role of authorising officer - if you already have a sponsor licence but you now want a representative to help assign certificates of sponsorship (CoS), you must add the relevant employees of the representative to the SMS as level 1 or level 2 users

-- your key personnel can be a UK based representative the only exception to this rule is that your authorising officer cannot be a representative; if you already have a sponsor licence but you now want a representative to help assign a certificate of sponsorship (CoS), you must add the relevant employees of the representative to the SMS as Level 1 or Level 2 users - 6.3 None of your 'key personnel' can be: - a representative who is not based in the UK - a contractor or consultant who is contracted for a specific project - subject to a Bankruptcy Restriction Order, or Undertaking - subject to a Debt Relief Restriction Order, or Undertaking - legally prohibited from being a company director
+- 6.3 None of your 'key personnel' can be: - a representative who is not based in the UK - a contractor or consultant who is contracted for a specific project - subject to a Bankruptcy Restriction Order, or Undertaking - subject to a Debt Relief Restriction Order, or Undertaking - legally prohibited from being a company director